Local Search Just Changed 5 Ways. Here's What Dental Practices Need to Know.

 This is a massive shift.
 Most practices have a review strategy built around volume ("get to 100 reviews!") rather than velocity ("get 2-3 reviews every month").
 That strategy is now working against you.

-The other data point: 43% of local search results now show a Google AI Overview above the map pack.
+The AI Overview data point comes from ALM Corp's analysis: 43% of local search results now show a Google AI Overview above the map pack.
 The map pack used to be the first thing patients saw.
-Increasingly, it's the second — or it's not even visible without scrolling.
+Increasingly, it's the second.
+Or it's not even visible without scrolling.
 The AI Overview answers the question directly.
 If your practice isn't being cited in those AI answers, you're invisible for nearly half of relevant searches.

 What to do: